10 Basement Ceiling Ideas for Standard & Low Heights (with Pictures)

-Basements are made primarily for storing and hiding away the extra stuff that you don’t want cluttering up your home or garage, and as such, they typically have low ceilings with exposed beams and pipes.
-Nowadays, however, basements have become a popular additional living space to homes, whether as a game room, extra bedroom, or kids’ playroom.
+Basements are made primarily for storing and hiding away the extra stuff you don’t want cluttering up your home or garage, and they typically have low ceilings with exposed beams and pipes.
+However, basements have become a popular additional living space for homes, whether as a game room, extra bedroom, or kids’ playroom.

-In any case, you’ll want to upgrade that exposed ceiling with something more pleasing to the eye.
-Whether your basement ceiling is a low height or a standard height, adding extra paneling or a coat of paint can make a world of difference to the overall feel of the room and can even add a feeling of spaciousness to a low-ceiling basement.
+In any case, you’ll want to upgrade the exposed ceiling with something more pleasing to the eye.
+Whether your basement ceiling is a low height or a standard height, adding extra paneling or a coat of paint can make a world of difference to the overall feel of the room and can even add a feeling of spaciousness.

 Drywall is probably one of the simplest ceiling ideas for a standard or low-height basement.
-It creates a smooth finish that you can easily finish off with the paint of your choice, and combined with simple lighting, it will give a modern, stylish feel to your basement.
-Drywall is easily damaged by moisture, so be sure you have no leaks before setting it up.
+It creates a smooth surface that you can finish off with the paint of your choice, and combined with simple lighting, it will give a modern, stylish feel to your basement.
+Drywall is easily damaged by moisture, so be sure you have no leaks before installing it.

 2. Corrugated Metal

-When it comes to installing ceilings, beadboard is about as simple as it gets, so it is a great option if you are a DIY novice.
+When installing ceilings, beadboard is about as simple as it gets, so it is an excellent option if you are a DIY novice.
 Tongue-in-groove boards are the simplest, as they come in small boards that easily slide together, but you can also buy sheets of beadboard to cover large areas quickly.
-Once installed, you can add a coat of your choice of paint for a modern-looking basement ceiling.
+Once installed, you can add a coat of paint for a modern-looking basement ceiling.